 There are two types of specialty products which have proven effective in preventing “differential sticking” while drilling depleted sands, namely, Gilsonite and Cellulose Fibers.
 In severe conditions , one or both products can be maintained in the mud system.
 Although, both products improve the plugging efficiency of drilling fluids, they function in a different manor.”
 SPE/IADC Paper 21913 “Successfully Drilling Severely Depleted Sands”

-Turbo-Chem can increase the integrity of the well bore, by what we call a “snowshoe” effect.
-The fibers and resin in the SYN-Seal® will form an integrated thin wall cake, which will spread the pressure load across a broader area, thereby increasing the well bore integrity.
+Turbo-Chem can increase the integrity of the well bore, by what we call a “snowshoe” effect in synthetic and oil base muds.
+The fibers and resin in the SYN-Seal and Bore-Seal 100 will form an integrated thin wall cake, which will spread the pressure load across a broader area, thereby increasing the well bore integrity.
 The pressure load is simply broadened across a wider area creating increased support, effectively increasing the integrity in that area to a higher stress level.
 This is what the SYN-Seal® is creating through an integrated filter cake, spreading the load across the fracture(s) effectively increasing the well bore integrity, in some cases by several points.
-By preventing losses the producing formations are also protected from not only fluid, but solids invasion too, which also a major concern, especially in the lower pressured, partially depleted sands.
+Producing formations are also protected from not only invasive fluids, but solids invasion too, which also a major concern, especially in the lower pressured, partially depleted sands